 Learn how to run data-driven Sales and Marketing campaigns

-- Gain Customers’ Trust: Customers trust a brand or business based on the quality of services or products, values systems, customer support and other many other factors.
+Customers trust a brand or business based on the quality of services or products, values systems, customer support and other many other factors.
 Modern online customers also provide brands and businesses with their personal information during the account creation or registration process.
 It is the foremost duty of businesses to live up to the customers’ expectations by ensuring that their personal information is secured and will not be misused.
 Businesses can also gain customers’ trust through ethical practices and supporting a social cause or initiative.

 Social media is a powerful platform to not only reach a large audience segment but also allow customers to share and express their opinion about a brand or its products.
 Customers’ reviews and feedback shared on social media are also useful in increasing online visibility and attracting new customers.
-In many cases, it serves as an effective source to understand customers’ brand perception and expectations to increase their experience and satisfaction levels.
+In many cases, it serves as an effective source to understand customers’ brand perceptions and expectations to increase their experience and satisfaction levels.

 Reward programs and loyalty points for regular customers make them feel acknowledged and appreciated.
 Loyalty plans and rewards also encourage customers to engage in sales activities thereby increasing revenue and keeping them interested in the brand and its products or services for longer durations.
-Loyalty programs and rewards can be coupled with discounts and promotional strategies to build trust and show appreciation to customers’ engagement with the brand.
+Loyalty programs and rewards can be coupled with discounts and promotional strategies to build trust and show appreciation for customers’ engagement with the brand.

 A study found that many customers expect personalized experiences but most businesses are missing the opportunity.
-Personalization of services increases customers’ buying impulses and brand estimation, leading to increase in revenue and loyalty.
+Personalization of services increases customers’ buying impulses and brand estimation, leading to an increase in revenue and loyalty.
 Offering personalized services and customer support also increases customer satisfaction and experience with the brand.
-Brands can develop long-term relations with the customers by sending them personalized messages, emails or making calls for feedback and quickly responding to customers’ queries.
+Brands can develop long-term relations with customers by sending them personalized messages, emails or making calls for feedback and quickly responding to customers’ queries.

 Using metrics-based reports to regularly track customers’ buying activities and identify triggers and motivators can help brands make informed marketing decisions that are financially rewarding and increase engagement with customers.
 This also helps businesses to predict the potential performance of a marketing campaign, pricing and or promotional strategy and keep tab on customers’ responses and reactions.
 Insights on these factors are useful in understanding the existing customer base in order to serve them better.

-It is not uncommon to find that the customers switch brands with better prices.
-Marketers, therefore, need to build smart pricing models that do not push customers away to rival brands.
+It is not uncommon to find that customers switch brands with better prices.
+Marketers, therefore, need to build smart pricing models that do not push customers away from rival brands.

-Efficient and quick customer services team that are polite and courteous help establish a healthy bond between businesses and customers by answering their queries and resolving issues on the go.
+Efficient and quick customer services team that is polite and courteous help establish a healthy bond between businesses and customers by answering their queries and resolving issues on the go.